 Current Ratio = (Current Assets)/(Current Liabilities)

-As a thumb rule, always invest in a company with current ratio greater than 1.
+As a thumb rule, always invest in a company with a current ratio greater than 1.

 A stock’s dividend yield is calculated as the company’s annual cash dividend per share divided by the current price of the stock and is expressed in annual percentage.